irahorecka/sgd-rest/README.md

 ## Background

-Navigate the SGD REST API with Python.
+Easily navigate the SGD REST API with Python.

 ### Classes